Anderson-Liu/scrapy/docs/topics/media-pipeline.rst

 File system storage
 -------------------

-The files are stored using a `SHA1 hash`_ of their URLs for the file names.
+The files are stored using a `SHA1 hash`_ of their URLs for the file names.And optionally you can also specify your custom file name by add `url_filename_dict` field in your item.

 For example, the following image URL::